 While this is the average for all homes, there are significant price differences between different areas of Norway.
 Also, newbuilds are more expensive than older homes, and there are significant price differences between condos/apartments and houses/family homes.

 According to Norway’s Bureau of Statistics, the average price per square meter for newly built family homes in Norway was 38 700kr in 2021 (4100 USD/3900 EUR).
 For older family homes, the price per square meter was 29 200 kr in 2019 (3050 USD/2900 EUR).

 As mentioned, there are large price differences across different areas of Norway.
 In general, urban areas are more expensive.
 Oslo is the most expensive, followed by urban areas in the greater Oslo region.

-Below you can see a list of the most expensive counties in Norway based on official figures from 2019, looking at the average price per square meter for a family home.
+Below you can see a list of the most expensive municipalities in Norway based on official figures from 2021, looking at the average price per square meter for a family home.

 Cheapest home prices in Norway

 Rural areas tend to be the least expensive, especially those far away from towns and infrastructure.
 While there are many statistical variances depending on how you look at the average home price (new build vs old).
 The top 5 cheapest counties based on 2019 figures include